brianmcoates/meehan-md/src/pages/index.md

     health and wellness.
 Dr. Meehan believes in educating patients to be scientists of their own health.
 description: >-
-  As the former editor of a medical journal, Dr. Meehan is an expert on differentiating true science from manipulated, fraudulent, biased research.
+  As the former editor of a medical journal, Dr. Meehan is an expert in differentiating true science from manipulated, fraudulent, biased research.
 In his blog, Truth Seeker, Dr. Meehan exposes the corruption and indoctrination of today's healthcare and medicine while providing the latest up-to-date